Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/routes.md

 ## How routes work

-All components added to `src/pages` directory are registered as routes in `App.server.jsx`.
-Any filenames with brackets like `[handle]` are converted to a route parameter called `:handle`.
+All components added to the `src/pages` directory are registered as routes in `App.server.jsx`.
+Any filenames with brackets, like `[handle]`, are converted to a route parameter called `:handle`.

 ### Example